 The people in the second group don’t think God exists.
 They think when they die, it is over; there is nothing after death.
 Wrong!
 They argue about the concept that there is life after death, therefore, they live to please themselves, they are a law unto themselves, and they like to keep it that way.
 According to the Bible though, their conscience tells them differently, because God’s law is written in their hearts (see Romans 2:15).

 Which of these groups do you identify with?
-Which road are you on, and which exit are you taking?
+Which road are you on, and where is it going to take you?
 Do you need to be redirected?
 The Bible is the Word of God, and God does not lie.
 If whatever you believe or think does not line up with what the Bible says, you need to rethink your stand and position.
 Get on the right path and go in the right direction, by placing your faith in Jesus, the Son of God who died in your place.